Version 2 - 01/05/2020

 7.4 When easements created on plans have effect

-Land becomes subject to an easement noted on a Plan at the time the new title(s) for the land the subject of the Plan are created and registered.
+Land becomes subject to an easement noted on a Plan in the case of a strata/survey-strata plan at the time the plan is registered or in any other case at the time the new title(s) for the land the subject of the Plan are created and registered.

 Where an instrument is lodged under Part IVA of the TLA in relation to a Plan, the instrument shall be deemed to be registered at the time the land becomes subject to the easement.